wwwouaiebe/leaflet.TravelNotes/src/contextMenus/README.md

 # contextMenus

-This folder is a part of the presentation tier classes.
+This folder is a part of the presentation layer classes.

 It contains all the context menus used by the application.